-- All Volunteers must attend our Volunteer Induction Session at the beginning of the year or complete the Mandatory Training Modules before volunteering in the school. - Parents working in classrooms may be asked to listen to children read, take a small group for activities, prepare materials, hear spelling, work one-on-one with an individual child or be a spotter for swimming. - Parents may also volunteer in a range of other areas throughout the school.
+- All Volunteers must complete the Mandatory Training Volunteers/Visitors Induction Bookets before volunteering in the school. - Parents working in classrooms may be asked to listen to children read, take a small group for activities, prepare materials, hear spelling, work one-on-one with an individual child or be a spotter for swimming. - Parents may also volunteer in a range of other areas throughout the school.
 Please contact us for further information. - Grandparents who wish to volunteer will also require a Blue Card.